 .
-We want you to enjoy your handbag for as long as possible and by making seasonless styles, we support the movement against fast fashion.
-This slow fashion approach also aims to reduce waste and reduce our use of the planet’s natural resources.
+We want you to enjoy your handbag for as long as possible, and by making seasonless styles, we support the movement against fast fashion.
+This slow-fashion approach also aims to reduce waste and our use of the planet’s natural resources.

 Our collections are all PETA-approved vegan.

-Every handbag is handmade with low impact materials, which are more sustainable than animal leather, and linings which use fewer natural resources.
+Every handbag is handmade with low-impact materials that are more sustainable than animal leather and linings that require fewer natural resources.
 Our collection is handmade in small factories with ethical working practices.

 Embrace the harmony of luxury and sustainability, making a statement that resonates far beyond fashion.
 Choose conscious craftsmanship.
 Choose Watson & Wolfe.